Tastebuds singing: Friday nights at Saffron

 From Mind, Body, Green: "Epidemiologists have hypothesized that the turmeric that is part of daily curries eaten in India may help explain the low rate of Alzheimer’s disease in that country."

 Turmeric is "an anti-oxidant, an anti-inflammatory, and an anti-septic.
 Try using turmeric paste on a cut and see how fast it heals and prevents infection as well.”
-He must believe it, because he takes 2 turmeric capsules with warm milk or warm water every night before bed.
+He must believe it, because he takes two turmeric capsules with warm milk or warm water every night before bed.
+(You can read more about the benefits of turmeric at HealthAmbition.com.)

 "Pakistan was created in 1947 as an independent nation for Muslims from the regions in the east and west of the Subcontinent where there was a Muslim majority.
 A civil war in 1971 resulted in the secession of East Pakistan as the new country of Bangladesh."